Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product: The acyclic product

+\begin{remark} The commutative square of \cref{prop:nilradical} can be extended to include the previous comparisons with the covering radical and hyper-radical.
+Since $\Cong\cE\to\RCong\cE$ is a $\otimes$\=/frame morphism into an actual frame, it factors through the frame reflection, which is $\sqrt{\Cong\cE}$ by \cref{thm:frame-reflection}.
+For simplicity, we have named $\hrad-$ the frame morphism $\sqrt{\Cong\cE}\to \RCong\cE$.
+It has a left adjoint given by the ``nilpotent core'' $(-)\nil := \nrad{(-)\mono}$.

+We do not know whether the frame reflection $\Cong\cE\to \sqrt{\Cong\cE}$ has a left adjoint.
+If it is the case, by \cref{prop:idem-coreflection}, its image must the frame of idempotent congruences.
+In keeping with \cref{rem:nilrad-in-hrad}, we expect $\sqrt{\Cong\cE}$ to be strictly larger than $\RCong\cE$, since the contrary would imply the equalities $\nrad\cK =\hrad\cK$.
+It the adjoint exist, this would means that there are strictly more idempotent congruences than the monogenic ones.
+(The problem is also related to \cref{rem:prod=inter}.)
+Similar considerations hold for the acyclic classes.
+Altogether, we get a diagram:

 where left adjoints are vertically on the left of their right adjoint and horizontally on top of them.
-The middle vertical functors are inclusions of $\otimes$\=/frames.
-The middle horizontal functors are quotients of $\otimes$\=/frames. \end{remark}
+The diagram of the rightmost adjoint commutes.
+So does the diagram of their left adjoints.
+The middle horizontal functors are quotients of $\otimes$\=/frames.
+The middle vertical functors are morphism of $\otimes$\=/frames (as mentioned in \cref{rem:formula-nil=dec-acnil}, we do not know if they are both inclusions).
+The existence of the dotted arrows is open. \end{remark}